ForecastHealth/.github/profile/README.md

 We also share models we've built, and make web-apps where you can use them.

 Specifically, we are doing the following things:
-- Building a protocol for how state transition models should run [View the repository here](https://github.com/ForecastHealth/botech-protocol)
+- Building a protocol for how state transition models should run: [View the repository here](https://github.com/ForecastHealth/botech-protocol)
 - Implementing that protocol in Python (not publicly available yet)
 - Building models in botech, and running them using the `botech-python` implementation